samwells9/samwells9.github.io/_pages/blog.md

 <p>
     On the main page of the app, the user can see and download the dataframe for personal exploration.
 It also has a correlation matrix of some of the variables in the dataframe.
     Directly below that are the boxplots from earlier.
 The next tab has an interactive line graph that displays the average number of goals scored per month and year, as well as the average number of goals allowed per month and year.
-Below that are two bar charts.
-One displays the top 5 best months for average goals scored and the other has top 5 worst months for goals allowed.
-These visualizations should help us to understand times when the team was most efficient on both sides of the ball.
+This visualization should help us to understand times when the team was most efficient on both sides of the ball.
 Here is the interactive line graph.
 </p>